arfc/msr-neutronics/msr-flows/msbr_compare/readme.md

 ## Things to do:
 - Test running with N steps
+- Test running with different start and end points
 - Add in piping material, check improvement vs other versions